'Wilder Shores of Desire'

 The Engine of Evolution

-Following, Quinn created a naturalistic portrayal of a Phalaenopsis, a genus of the orchid family, paired with an Anthurium, a genus of the arum family.
+Following this, Quinn created a naturalistic portrayal of a Phalaenopsis, a genus of the orchid family, paired with an Anthurium, a genus of the arum family.
 This monumental work is rendered in great detail, with fine, papery petals.
-Each flower is distinguished with their unique veins, defy the properties of the bronze medium in which they were cast to appear almost weightless and ethereal.
+Each flower is distinguished with its unique veins, defying the properties of the bronze medium in which they were cast to appear almost weightless and ethereal.

 The Concept of Ideal Beauty